XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-project-template.md

 When using a project template, you will primarily work with these files and directories:

-1. Readme - The starting point of every project.
+1. **Readme** - the starting point of every project.
 Typically contains information on how to setup the project, the Xircuits workflows, and often a description of the components inside.
-2. xircuits-workflows - this is where all the Xircuits workflows that can perform the project objective are kept.
+2. **xircuits-workflows** - this is where all the Xircuits workflows that can perform the project objective are kept.
-3. xai_components - this is where the Xircuits components used in the `xircuits-workflows` are defined.
+3. **xai_components** - this is where the Xircuits components used in the `xircuits-workflows` are defined.

 **Explore the Iris Classification project template.**